 I’ve been using Panasonic’s Lumix FT2 wet cameras for 13 years or more, a simple, slim, one-handed, all-weather P&S which didn’t have to be mollycoddled.
 In 2011 we even used them to make a packrafting movie.
 Later models seemed to lose the functionality of the FT2 so as they died or sank, I replaced them with used cheapies off ebay until they got hard to find.
-Land or water, I’ve always liked the Lumix range’s preference for a wider 24mm-ish lens.
+Desert, pocket or sea, I’ve always liked the Lumix range’s preference for a wider 24mm-ish lens.
 Ridiculous zoom levels were far less important because picture quality dived.
-But after a really old FT1 burner unsurprisingly failed to survive a few minutes of snorkelling the other week, I decided to try a used Olympus TG-5 (left) after some paddle boarders rated them.
+But after a really old FT1 burner unsurprisingly failed to survive a few minutes of snorkelling the other month, I decided to try a used Olympus TG-5 (left) after some paddle boarders rated them.

 Commonly the current Olympus TG-5 and Panasonic FT7 (right) get rated as the best waterproof cameras you can buy.
 But they seem expensive for what they are.
-And when you consider the tiny zoom lens tucked inside the inch-thick body you’re never going to get great shots, especially in low light or at full tele.
+And when you consider the tiny zoom lens tucked inside the inch-thick body you’re never going to get great shots, especially in low light or at full zoom.

 Having been inspired to RTFM for once, I now realise the TG-5 is actually much closer to the LX than I though, not least in terms of the staggering number of things it can do – most of which go way over my head.
 You can even clip on wide or tele converter lenses (a bodge, imo, if photo quality matters) but more usefully, you can fit a clear filter over the lens window.
 Being bigger than an FT lens window, I can easily see it catching a scratch.
 For that you need the Olympus CLA-T01 adapter (£20; or a £6 JJC knock-off; above right) to which you then screw in a regular 40.5mm filter: UV, polarised, whatever (left).
 With a piece of screen guard stuck over the LCD, the Olympus Tough can now be treated Olympus Rough, with both screen guard and UV filter being inexpensively replaceable.